GlitchPhoenix98/asus-lite/README.md

 - Easily power off your dGPU.

 ## Submitting bug reports
-When submitting bug reports, please include dsmeg output related to your issue.
+When submitting bug reports, please include dmesg output related to your issue.